pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

 UIKit that are heavily inspired by the tools we have in SwiftUI.
-The library currently lives in our [SwiftUINavigation][swiftu-nav-repo] package, but soon that package will be generalized and renamed to simply SwiftNavigation, and it will house a variety of tools for all of Apple's platforms (SwiftUI, UIKit, AppKit, …), as well as tools that can be used cross-platform.
+The library currently lives in our [SwiftUINavigation][swiftu-nav-repo] package, but soon that package will be generalized and renamed to simply SwiftNavigation, and it will house a variety of tools for all of Apple's platforms (SwiftUI, UIKit, AppKit, _etc._), as well as tools that can be used cross-platform.

 [swiftu-nav-repo]: https://github.com/pointfreeco/swiftui-navigation